IV Ketamine Infusions at Relief Mental Health

 • Anxiety disorders (AD)

-• Post-traumatic stress disorder (PTSD)/Trauma-related disorders
+• Post-traumatic stress disorder (PTSD)/Trauma-related disorders)

-• Other mental health disorders
+• Other mental health diagnoses

 What does off-label use mean?